Areas of Deficiency in Access to Nature

 Methodology

 Prior to 2007 AoD was calculated by desk-top and field surveys.
 Due to resource changes and technological advances, the method of modelling AoD has been automated, in collaboration with the GLA and representatives of the London Boroughs Biodiversity Forum.
-The process has been further refined and updated in 2021, and more information about this can be found in the GiGLer newsletter.
+The process has been further refined and updated in 2021, detailed in the GiGLer newsletter, and again in 2024 to utilise the most up to date tools and data available.

 There are a number of default criteria used in defining the SINCs that alleviate AoD.
 These can be found in the following document: G020SINCAoD.